CSCI 221 - 01, Spring 2020 — Software Development I

 See the individual assignments for the grading rubric.
 Homeworks are always out of 5 points.

 You are required to learn a wide variety of techniques for Linux, git, vim, emacs, etc. I will not lecture about these techniques.
 See the list of techniques.
 You cannot use notes while being examined.
+The tasks you will be asked to perform will differ slightly from those shown in the notes.
 The grading rubric is as follows, out of 3 points:

 - answer at least 75% of the questions: 3 pts